Prakar25/WSchemeWeb/README.md

 # WScheme Web

-A modern React application built with Vite and TypeScript.
+A modern React application built with Vite and JavaScript.

 ## Getting Started